Achik-Ahmed/linux.github.io/README.md

 ```
 bash get_help.sh
 ```
-you can also visit our website for more: www.termuxcommands.com <br>
+you can also visit our website for more: <a href="https://www.termuxcommands.com">www.termuxcommands.com</a>
 ### Thank you for Using This Tool.